Doctor of Business Administration

 Atlanta, Georgia 30326

-Executive Doctorate in Business alumni, students and faculty are automatically members of the center and receive information about its activities.
+Doctor of Business Administration alumni, students and faculty are automatically members of the center and receive information about its activities.
 In addition, we offer the opportunity for graduates and faculty to become Center for Engaged Business Research (CEBR) research associates.
 Associates must be actively involved in one or more research projects within the center; their research is featured on the CEBR web page, and they have access to the Georgia State library.

-The center is managed as part of Robinson’s Executive Doctorate in Business program with its own advisory board.
+The center is managed as part of Robinson's Doctor of Business Administration program with its own advisory board.
 The center manages and facilitates a portfolio of active research projects with specified publication goals and target deadlines.
 Use of “Center for Engaged Business Research, Robinson College of Business, Georgia State University” as affiliation of research associates on publications requires co-authorship with a research-active, tenured Robinson faculty member.

 The center benefits several key constituents:

-The center strengthens Robinson’s Executive Doctorate in Business program by offering new services to students and by supporting the research career of its alumni.
+The center strengthens Robinson's Doctor of Business Administration program by offering new services to students and by supporting the research career of its alumni.

 Robinson Faculty and Ph.D.
 Students